 Elders Visiting Program

-Many Indigenous prisoners have not spoken to an Elder in years due to lifestyle and substance abuse problems.
+Many Aboriginal prisoners have not spoken to an Elder in years due to lifestyle and substance abuse problems.

 The Elders Visiting Program involves Elders regularly visiting prisoners in Darwin, Alice Springs, Nhulunbuy and Tennant Creek to take a new direction in their lives and develop plans after their release.

-The program is also an important cultural link between Indigenous prisoners and correctional services staff.
+The program is also an important cultural link between Aboriginal prisoners and correctional services staff.

 Elders are able to advise staff on cultural and community issues which may affect a prisoner's behaviour or their ability to address re-offending.

-They are also an important link to managing Indigenous offenders and visit correctional facilities regularly to work with and participate in activities with prisoners.
+They are also an important link to managing Aboriginal offenders and visit correctional facilities regularly to work with and participate in activities with prisoners.

 What Elders help with